-Cann, a fellow tackle-turned-guard and SEC alum from South Carolina, characterized Green as a "humble quiet kid" who consistently is looking to learn.
-The hope is that he'll slide in and help take pressure off Pro Bowl tackle Laremy Tunsil on the left side while Cann steps up at right guard Week 1.
+Cann, a fellow tackle-turned-guard and SEC alum from South Carolina characterized Green as a "humble quiet kid" who consistently is looking to learn.
+The hope is that he'll slide in and help take pressure off Pro Bowl tackle Laremy Tunsil on the left side while Cann steps up at right guard in Week 1.

 "He’s been working hard for the past two weeks he’s been here," Cann said.
 "I think he’s going to be a hell of a player.”